Variational structures beyond gradient flows: a macroscopic fluctuation-theory perspective: Introduction

 First, we focus on independent Markov jump particles on a finite graph as a guiding example throughout this paper, and generalise the results of~\cite{KaiserJackZimmer2018}.
 Second, we study zero-range processes in a scaling which leads to an ordinary differential equation (ODE) in the limit.
 Third, we study chemical reaction networks in complex balance~\cite{AndersonKurtz11} and generalise the results in~\cite{RengerZimmer2021}.
-In all these three examples the macroscopic dynamics are ODEs and the large-deviation principle yields a exponential rate functional.

-Finally, we focus on the setting of particles that hop on a lattice in a diffusive limit, which leads to convection-diffusion equation as the macroscopic evolution.
+In all these three examples the macroscopic dynamics are ODEs and the large-deviation principle yields an exponential rate functional.
+Finally, we focus on the setting of particles that hop on a lattice in a diffusive limit, which leads to a drift-diffusion equation as the macroscopic evolution.
 These particles can either be independent random walkers or interact via exclusion.
 In this setting, the large-deviation principle yields a quadratic rate functional, and we recover the classical MFT results~\cite{BDSGJLL2015MFT}.

 \iparagraph{Boundary issues and global-in-time decompositions.} The decompositions~\eqref{eq:intro-L-decom} do not involve time, and therefore when considering trajectories $t\mapsto (\rho(t),j(t))$, they should be considered as local-in-time or instantaneous decompositions of $\L(\rho(t),j(t))$ at time $t$.
 Naively, one would simply integrate in time to obtain global decompositions of the rate functional $\int_0^T\!\L(\rho(t),j(t))\,dt$ for arbitrary trajectories $(\rho,j)$.
 This argument is formal since, strictly speaking, the decompositions \eqref{eq:intro-L-decom} hold only for $\rho$, $j$ for which the required terms are defined.
 More precisely, it turns out that the forces $F$, $\Fsy$ and $\Fasy$ are well-defined only on a proper subset of the domain of definition for the modified cost functions $\L_\CoF$ and generalised Fisher informations $\RF^\lambda_\CoF$.
 This issue is often ignored in the MFT literature.